Steelhead Beach Regional Park

 Steelhead Beach Regional Park is a regional park on the Russian River north of Forestville, California, U.S.A. that is maintained by the Sonoma County Regional Parks Department.
 The day use fee is $7 per vehicle.

 Features

 The park features a river beach suitable for fishing, a small craft launching area, picnic areas, and restrooms.
+Steelhead Beach is a launch point for summer tubing trips on the river.
+Canoes, kayaks and paddle boards can be launched from the beach all year.
+There are several short trails that make a nearly 1-mile loop through woods along the riverbank.
+The woods have cottonwoods, big leaf maple, Oregon ash, and several other riparian tree species.
+No lifeguards are on duty here.